Tron0/AkladellWebsite/rules.md

 | 18             | 7                   | 4/5                                                 |

 \*Minimum is the least amount of spells learned at character creation from the selected roster of spells.
-If the amount isn’t met when rolling through the list, simply repeat until it is.
+If the amount isn't met when rolling through the list, simply repeat until it is.
 Maximum is simply the limit to how many spells are known at character creation.